 Float plans are important to you should you encounter problems on the water.
 A float plan should contain a description of this vessel along with any distinguishing features.
 It should describe where you will be boating, your departure time and estimated return.
 The number and names of passengers, and destination should also be noted.

 The float plan should be given to a friend or relative, so they can give the information to a national boating agency like the USCG, in the event you do not return at the time specified on the float plan.

 If there are any changes to the float plan they should be conveyed to the person holding the float plan.
-Upon return, notify the contact to let them know you are back.
+Once you return you should contact the person holding the float plan to let them know you are back.